kguffs/Physical-Computing/week7/readme.md

 https://coertvonk.com/technology/embedded/arduino-pitch-detector-13252

-I essentially have to hook up my ACG the same way and follow the same formula to detect pitch, but then correlate those pitches to output.
+I essentially have to hook up my AGC the same way and follow the same formula to detect pitch, but then correlate those pitches to output.

 My question right now is how best to write this code and how best to hook up this amplifier.